SubhadityaMukherjee/pytorchTutorialRepo/README.md

 - End up with boilerplate code for a variety of tasks
 - Note that this is work in progress.
 And many more folders will be added in the coming days

+## How to use this repo?

+- Look for whats *new*.
+Since most of the code remains the same, there are only a few bits that change.
+Find them.
+And youll understand.
+- Search for the "#This is new" comment
+- How do you find whats new?
+Look at the basicNet repo.
+This is the starter template.
+Everything comes from there.
+- What about GANs?
+Look at DCGAN.
+It is the basic one
+- Papers?
+Well you can refer to my notes repo. (above) or you can just read the paper (I recommend this )

-# There are a billion similar repositories, what makes this different?
+## There are a billion similar repositories, what makes this different?

 - Want to understand research papers?
 Check out my other repo [Link](https://github.com/SubhadityaMukherjee/PaperImplementations/)
 - Comments!!